 - e-learning units

-Each participant is required to attend all activities throughout the 12- month project.
-However, we do understand that there will be unforeseen circumstances or pre-existing commitments that may preclude applicants from participating in CLLN Project activities.
+Each participant is required to attend all activities throughout the 12-month project.
+However, we do understand that there will be unforeseen circumstances or pre-existing commitments that may preclude applicants from participating in CLLN activities.
 A limited amount of absences will be accepted on a case-by-case basis.

-Please carefully consider the participation commitment requirements, as we want to ensure accepted applicants can experience the CLLN Project to its full extent.
-The full participation of all CLLN project participants allows space for relationship building, creation of a professional support network, and learning group cohesion.
-The success of the leadership education and development is dependent on all selected applicants’ full participation throughout the 12-month project.
+Please carefully consider the participation commitment requirements, as we want to ensure accepted applicants can experience the CLLN program to its full extent.
+The full participation of all CLLN program participants allows space for relationship building, creation of a professional support network, and learning group cohesion.
+The success of the leadership education and development is dependent on all selected applicants’ full participation throughout the 12-month program.

 Applicant must meet the following requirements:

-- Must identify as a Latin@/person of color on a daily basis
+- Must identify as a Latinx/person of color on a daily basis

 - Must show a commitment to, demonstrated experience, and a track record in the sexual assault and/or domestic violence intervention and prevention fields